Finishxx/tajnak-buster/README.md

 - Last check times being shown
 - Refresh button on List screen is for debugging purposes - calls the NotifyOnNewGameUseCase, which activates the notifications, should be reworked/removed later
+- Refresh buttons should visually signal that they are doing something

 ## Screenshots